Covid19 - measures and precautions

 For the time being we are suspending daily housekeeping during your stay; instead we are asking that you put your bins and refreshment trays outside your room when you leave for the day and these will be cleaned and replenished and left outside you room in time for your return in the afternoon.

 check out - we ask that you check out by 10.30am.
-In the morning of your departure we ask that you please open the windows in your room and bathroom before you leave, leave the room key in your room, and put any books and DVDs that you have used on your bed.
+In the morning of your departure we ask that you please open the windows in your room and bathroom before you leave, leave the room key in your room, and put any books, DVDs, hairdryer etc that you have used on your bed.

 We will email our invoice to you on the last night of your stay; please either arrange a BACS payment the night prior to departure or be prepared to pay by debit or credit card on the morning of your departure.
 The card machine is sanitised after each use.
 Should you prefer to pay by cash, please have the exact sum ready.

 after your visit - if you develop symptoms of Covid19 within 14 days of staying with us we ask that you please let us know as soon as possible.